Mutual Coupling in Continuous Aperture Arrays: Physical Modeling and Beamforming Design: System Model

 \subsection{Uni-Polarized Coupling Kernel}

-In this paper, we primarily focus on the inter-position coupling and consider a uni-polarized system.
+In the sequel, we focus on the inter-position coupling and specialize the general model to a fixed uni-polarized model in order to obtain explicit analytical results.
 Without loss of generality, the polarization direction is assumed to be aligned with the $y$-axis.
+The same projection-based method can be applied to any other fixed polarization direction, whereas a genuinely multi-polarized design would require retaining the full matrix-valued coupling model and is beyond the scope of this paper.
 Under this assumption, the source current is simplified into

 where $w(\mathbf{s}) \in \mathbb{C}$ is the uni-polarized component and $\mathbf{u}_y = [0,1,0]^T$ is the unit vector along with $y$-axis.

 For the uni-polarized source current, the transmit EM power becomes